symfony-cmf/Routing/README.md

 ## Doctrine Router

-This implementation of a router generates url and matches requests with content of a database.
+This implementation of a router generates urls and matches requests with content of a database.
 If you want to use this with the phpcr-odm, all you need to do is specify configuration for the controller resolvers.
 If you want to change something, have a look into Routing/DoctrineRouter.php

-The router looks for the url in the database and determines the controller with the help of this database object.
-It then specifies this controller for the request and if the object returns a reference content object, this is passed as argument to the controller.
-The router uses ControllerResolver that can tell from the content which router to call.
-The router will then be called with the content entity as argument.

-If you do not use phpcr-odm, you might need to specify the class for the route entity (in phpcr-odm, the class is automatically detected).
+### Match Process

+* Try to find a RouteObjectInterface document with the id equal to a configurable prefix and the requested url.
+* If route document does not provide the _controller, loop through the ControllerResolverInterface list to find the controller
+* If the route document provides a content, set it as request attribute with the name ``page``.
+(Use the constant DoctrineRouter::CONTENT_KEY in your code.)

+Your controllers should expect the parameter $page in their ``Action`` methods.
+See Symfony\Cmf\Bundle\ContentBundle\Controller\ContentController for an example.

+### Configuration

 To configure the resolvers, you can specify mappings.
 Presence of each of the mappings makes the DI container inject the respective resolver into the